IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

   </p>
 </details>

-#### Run the application
+### Run the application

-The `start` command will build the application, start a web server and open it in your default browser.
+The `start` schematic or command will build the application, start a web server and open it in your default browser.

 using Ignite UI Angular Schematics:
 ```cmd